 I’ve had my Remington 700 AAC-SD for about six years now, ever since I first reviewed it back in 2012.
-I had been looking for a good bolt action rifle with a threaded barrel so that I could take advantage of my newly-acquired AAC 762-SDN-6 silencer, and it looked like a match made in heaven.
+On my wishlist was a good bolt-action rifle with a threaded barrel so that I could take advantage of my newly-acquired AAC 762-SDN-6 silencer, and it looked like a match made in heaven.

 If you look back through the TTAG catalog you’ll find some ridiculous things that I’ve done to this gun over the years.
 Things like putting it in this early MDT TAC21 chassis system.
 Or slamming hundreds of rounds down the barrel for the ammunition consistency testing project without even caring where they impacted on the berm.